Tay0710/Design_S1_006/LORA_TEST_2/README.md

 # LORA_TEST_2

 - Currently working when connected to a normal ESP32 Dev module
+- Currently working when connected to ESP32-S3 (Lilygo-T-Display-S3)

 TODO:
-- get working on ESP32-S3 (Lilygo-T-Display-S3)
 - test range in Lv4 EECE